pponce/homebridge-script2/DEVELOPMENT.md

 Run `npm ci --ignore-scripts`, `npm run check`, `npm test`, `npm run test:installed`, and `npm run check:package`.
 Browser checks use `npm run test:ui` with Playwright available through `SCRIPT2_BROWSER_MODULES` or normal local node_modules.
 CI installs its own pinned Playwright and Chromium.

 Production versions are pinned in package-lock.json.
-The lock pins the published tarball URLs; integrity metadata should be refreshed with npm when registry access is available.
+The lock pins the published tarball URLs; npm ci has successfully installed these versions in GitHub Actions.
+Integrity metadata can be refreshed with npm on a connected host.
 The authoring environment blocked npm downloads and Chromium installation, so installed-package/browser results must come from CI or the maintainer's connected host.
 Do not interpret syntax/unit/package-content checks as a complete Homebridge installation test.

 ## Publish the beta from SSH